John of Damascus: Views on Islam

-Near the final chapters (Chapter 101) of Concerning Heresy, John mentions Islam as the Heresy of the Ishmaelites.
-He is one of the first known Christian critics of Islam.
+Near the final chapters of Concerning Heresy, which in total has 103.
+Chapter 101 refers Islam as the Heresy of the Ishmaelites.
+He is one of the first known Christians to identify the religion of Islam and criticise it.
 John claims that Muslims were once worshipers of Aphrodite who followed after Muhammad because of his "seeming show of piety," and that Muhammad himself read the Bible and, "likewise, it seems," spoke to an Arian monk that taught him Arianism instead of Christianity.
-John also had read the Quran, as he criticizes it for saying that the Virgin Mary was the sister of Moses and Aaron, according to Surah Maryam (Chapter 19), Verse 28 where it reads: “O sister of Aaron!
-Your father was not a man of evil, nor was your mother unchaste!” and that Jesus was not crucified but brought alive into heaven according to Surah An-Nisa (Chapter 4), Verse 157–158 where it reads: “And [for] their saying, ‘Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.’
+John also had read the Quran, as he criticizes it for saying that the Virgin Mary was the sister of Moses and Aaron, according to Surah Maryam (Chapter 19), Verse 28 where it reads: "O sister of Aaron!
+Your father was not a man of evil, nor was your mother unchaste!" and that Jesus was not crucified but brought alive into heaven according to Surah An-Nisa (Chapter 4), Verse 157–158 where it reads: "And [for] their saying, ‘Indeed, we have killed the Messiah, Jesus, the son of Mary, the messenger of Allah.’

 But they did not kill him, nor did they crucify him — but [it was] made to appear to them.

 And indeed, those who differ over it are in doubt about it.
 They have no knowledge of it except the following of assumption.

 And they did not kill him, for certain.

 Rather, Allah raised him to Himself.
 And ever is Allah Exalted in Might and Wise."

 John further states to have spoken to Muslims about Muhammad.
 He uses the plural "we", whether in reference to himself, or to a group of Christians that he belonged to who spoke to the Muslims, or in reference to Christians in general.